opensupporter/osdi-docs/canvasses.md

 A canvass occurs when one person attempts to contact another person for the purpose of obtaining data about that person.
 For example, a canvasser visits a voter's home and asks the voter whether she intends to vote in the next election; or, a campaign staffer calls a volunteer to ask whether he intends to attend the candidate's upcoming kick-off event.
 The person being contacted is known as the "target" of the canvass, and the target may have [Answers](answers.html) or [Taggings](taggings.html) applied to them as a result of the canvass.
 Alternatively, the target may have a non-canvass result (e.g. "not home") applied to them.

+It is not necessary to create a Canvass in order to create an Answer or Tagging for a Person.
+However, a Canvass can provide useful information about how the Answer or Tagging was collected, which may prove valuable for future organizing purposes.

 ### Sections

 * [Endpoints and URL structures](#endpoints-and-url-structures)